Back to Field Notes

 Pointing people at an RFC beats explaining custom semantics every time.

-Where reality hit: frontend complaints + spec-driven tooling
+Where reality hit: the frontend and the toolchain

 1. OpenAPI can't express "path -> value type" in a helpful way